scrollmapper/scrollmapper/documentation/user/tutorials/tutorial_2.md

 #### Exporting Your Graph

 Congratulations!
-You've made your first cross-reference database in Gephi.
+You've made another cross-reference graph in Gephi.
 In the bottom left corner of the Preview Settings panel, you'll see a `Preview Ratio` slider and an `Export` button.

 ![Export and Preview Ratio](https://github.com/user-attachments/assets/8eaa2ffb-28cb-4c04-b50f-d28809bc73fe)